What are the Best Dog Foods for English Springer Spaniels?

 Owners of English Springer Spaniels will need to keep an eye out for health issues common in many active dogs, such as hip dysplasia, epilepsy and PFK deficiency.
 However, with the right diet, nutritional support, and regular vet visits, you should be able to keep your English Springer Spaniel healthy and happy.

-Health Considerations for English Springer Spaniels
+Health Considerations

-- Prebiotics
+-

 Bone & Joint

-It’s very common for breeds like the English Springer Spaniel to develop discomfort or pain in their joints and bones, especially as they age.
+It’s very common for breeds like the English Springer Spaniels to develop discomfort or pain in their joints and bones, especially as they age.
 Some of these issues are hereditary, and some come from wear and tear over time.
 We can’t usually prevent these problems, but proper nutrition and weight management will do wonders in minimizing pain in our beloved pets.
 We always make sure diets include the ingredients below.
 Learn more about joint health in dogs.

 Cognitive